 This dusty texture pack will give your images a realistic touch, since the glass dust texture was made from optically captured real dust.
 You'll get 30 high-resolution dust particle photographs suitable for print or web use.

+Add scratches in Photoshop in a few simple clicks!
 This is another cool dusty texture pack that will give your images a vintage film look.
-These dust and hair textures were created to resemble the grain that is commonly seen on old film negatives.
+These dust and scratches overlays were created to resemble the grain that is commonly seen on old film negatives.
 Add these awesome dusty backgrounds to your collection.

 5. Dust Storm Backgrounds (JPG, PNG)

 For a colorful touch, get these cool dusty backgrounds.
 This dust texture is an abstract multi-colored background of exploding dust.
-In this dusty texture pack you'll get 10 abstract, high-resolution images for your projects.
+In this dusty texture pack, you'll get ten abstract, high-resolution images for your projects.

 6. Dust Storm Photoshop Action (ATN, ABR)